Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-A few years ago, Lonely Planet wrote an entertaining feature which declared the Isle of Wight as number one in their list of the 'world's best cycling routes' ahead of Australia's West Coast and Provence in France.
+A few years ago, Lonely Planet wrote an entertaining feature that declared the Isle of Wight as number one in their list of the 'world's best cycling routes', ahead of Australia's West Coast and Provence in France.

 I've never been quite sure if their top 10 was meant to be ranked 1-10, but let's not look a gift horse in the mouth and embrace this opportunity to get a few more planet-saving cyclists over to the Isle of Wight.